sondreehaugen/Master_thesis/README.md

 # Vehicle Tracking & Counting System
 ## Adaptive Day/Night Tracking for Road Traffic Analysis

-A production-ready tracking pipeline for evaluating multi-modal vehicle detection and tracking across day and night conditions with dynamic tracker switching and post-processing recovery.
+A tracking pipeline developed for a master's thesis, for evaluating vehicle detection and tracking across day and night conditions with dynamic tracker switching and post-processing recovery.

 ---